rustwasm/book/src/reference/add-wasm-support-to-crate.md

 only asynchronous I/O on the Web.
-Use [the `futures` crate](https://crates.io/crates/futures) and [the `wasm-bindgen-futures` crate](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen_futures/) to manage asynchronous I/O. If you're library functions are generic over some future type `F`, then that future can be implemented via `fetch` on the Web or via non-blocking I/O provided by the operating system.
+Use [the `futures` crate](https://crates.io/crates/futures) and [the `wasm-bindgen-futures` crate](https://rustwasm.github.io/wasm-bindgen/api/wasm_bindgen_futures/) to manage asynchronous I/O. If your library functions are generic over some future type `F`, then that future can be implemented via `fetch` on the Web or via non-blocking I/O provided by the operating system.